kshmir/aimage/README.md

 // This is the default cache directory manager.setCacheDirectory(context.getExternalCacheDir());

-// This will set it to the directory "/sdcard/My Directory" manager.setCacheDirectory(new File(Environment.getExternalStorageDirectory(), "My Directory"));
+// This will set it to the directory `/sdcard/My Directory` manager.setCacheDirectory(new File(Environment.getExternalStorageDirectory(), "My Directory"));
 ```